-What are the most famous foods from different countries around the world?
+What is the most famous food from different countries around the world?

 In this collaborative guide, travel bloggers from all corners of the globe share their city’s most popular food.
 There are so many different dishes and foods from around the world.
 And there are always certain foods that each city is famous for.

 I recently posted about the most popular foods across the United States.
-Now here is a list of famous foods from around the world.
+Now here is a list of famous food from different countries around the world.
 Bon appetit!

 London – Fish and Chips

 You can’t get any more British than fish and chips.
-And although they’re popular all over the British Isles, London is the place to get some of the finest examples of the art!
+And although they’re popular all over the British Isles, and are one of the most popular foods in the world, London is the place to get some of the finest examples of the art!

 The ideal fish and chips has moist fish cooked in a light batter, with chips which are slightly browned, but not too greasy.
 Coating the whole lot in salt and vinegar is traditional, though smothering it in ketchup or curry sauce is equally acceptable!
 If you’re in London, visit the Golden Union Fish Bar in Soho for traditional fish and chips, expertly cooked.
 You won’t be disappointed!